History of Amari Cooper in Timeline

 2012: Under Armour All-America Game

-In 2012, Amari Cooper played in the Under Armour All-America Game, recording a 75-yard touchdown catch and a 93-yard punt return for a score.
+In 2012, Amari Cooper played in the Under Armour All-America Game, where he had a 75-yard touchdown reception and a 93-yard punt return for a score.

 2013: Sophomore Season at Alabama

-In 2013, as a sophomore, Amari Cooper played in 12 games for Alabama, recording 45 receptions for 736 yards and four touchdowns.
-He had a school-record 99-yard touchdown reception against Auburn.
+During his sophomore year in 2013, Amari Cooper played 12 games with seven starts, recording 45 receptions for 736 yards and four touchdowns.
+He had six receptions for 178 yards against Auburn in the Iron Bowl, including a school-record 99-yard touchdown reception.

 2014: Biletnikoff Award and All-American Honors

-In 2014, Amari Cooper, playing college football for the Alabama Crimson Tide, won the Biletnikoff Award as the nation's top receiver and earned unanimous All-American honors.
+In 2014, Amari Cooper won the Biletnikoff Award as the nation's top receiver while playing college football for the Alabama Crimson Tide.
+He also earned unanimous All-American honors during the 2014 season.

 2014: Record-Breaking Junior Season

-In 2014, as a junior, Amari Cooper set numerous single-season and career records for Alabama, including 124 receptions for 1,727 yards and 16 touchdowns.
-He won the Biletnikoff Award and was named a unanimous All-American.
+In 2014, during his junior year, Amari Cooper set numerous single-season and career records for Alabama, including 124 receptions for 1,727 yards and 16 touchdowns, also becoming Alabama's all-time leader in receptions, receiving yards, and receiving touchdowns.
+Cooper was a Heisman Trophy finalist, won the Biletnikoff Award, and was named a unanimous All-American.

 September 13, 2015: NFL Debut

-On September 13, 2015, Amari Cooper made his NFL debut with the Oakland Raiders, recording five receptions for 47 yards in a loss to the Cincinnati Bengals.
+On September 13, 2015, Amari Cooper made his NFL debut with five receptions for 47 yards in a loss to the Cincinnati Bengals.

-On November 8, 2015, Amari Cooper broke Tim Brown's record for rookie receptions with the Oakland Raiders, during a game against the Pittsburgh Steelers.
+On November 8, 2015, Amari Cooper surpassed Tim Brown's record for rookie receptions in a game against the Pittsburgh Steelers.

-On December 20, 2015, Amari Cooper became the first rookie in Oakland Raiders franchise history to reach 1,000 receiving yards in a season.
+On December 20, 2015, Amari Cooper became the first rookie in Raiders history to reach the 1,000-yard mark and the first receiver since Randy Moss in 2005.

-On December 22, 2015, Amari Cooper was selected as an alternate for the Pro Bowl, replacing Brandon Marshall.
+On December 22, 2015, Amari Cooper was selected as an alternate for the Pro Bowl and was named to the PFWA NFL All-Rookie Team.

 2015: Entered the NFL Draft